alvaro-gc95/RASCAL/README.md

 )

 ```
+### 3) Perform Principal Component Analysis on the predictor fields
 The Principal Component Analysis (PCA) of the compund variable standardized anomalies, with 4 principal components and for the conventionan seasons DJF, MAM, JJA, and SON,  is conducted as follows:
 ```ruby
 predictor_pcs = predictors.pcs(